Improve Your WordPress Website Security: 10 Tips

 Hackers can cause a DOS attack (denial-of-service) via trackbacks or pingbacks.
 For new WordPress sites, it is important to disable this feature.
 In order to do so go to Settings and then to Discussion, and there uncheck the “Allow link notifications from other blogs (pingbacks and trackbacks)” option.

 Tip #9 Backup your data regularly

-There counts nothing as an all secure website.
+There counts nothing like an all secure website.
 However, following proper backup procedures and creating copies of your data regularly can help you keep track of your data so that you don’t have to worry about losing them.
 If the server is infected with malware immediately, try to remove it from there.
 In such cases, a backup comes in handy.
 Most WordPress hosts provide a backup service that will automatically back up your data on a daily basis.
-If however, you want to manually backup the site, the best way would be to backup your entire WordPress directory.
+If however, you want to manually back up the site, the best way would be to backup your entire WordPress directory.

 Tip #10 Always keep everything updated

 It is absolutely vital that you keep the WordPress site and any related plugins that you have installed, updated at all the time.
 With the most current version, it is less likely for a security breach to occur.
 You can also set it up such that it will automatically download and apply every update that comes out.
 However, this is only the major ones; the smaller updates will have to be done manually.
-In order to do so you can navigate through your WordPress dashboard and find the Update option, where you can perform these updates manually.
+In order to do so, you can navigate through your WordPress dashboard and find the Update option, where you can perform these updates manually.